workshopr-do-io/workshop-synthesizer/README.md

 [MIT](LICENSE).
 The prompts and recipes are yours to copy, adapt, and steal.
 If you build a version that works better than mine, I want to see it.
 Send it.
 I'll print it out and steal it back.

 ---

-## Patterned after

-This plugin's structure follows the [`academic-research-skills`](https://github.com/Imbad0202/academic-research-skills) pattern by Cheng-I Wu — multi-skill plugin with mode registry, pipeline agents, and platform-neutral prompt library.
-Thanks for the template.

----

 *The Synthesis Playbook plugin — v0.1.0, May 2026.
 By [Bill Bulman](https://workshopr.io).
 Pick up the pan.*